James-Ansley/latenights-textbook/docs/the-basics/comprehensions.md

 :::info But what about Tuple Comprehension?
 You may have noticed no examples have been given for "tuple comprehension".
-If you use round brackets `()` for a comprehension, you would create what is called a _generator expression_.
+If you use round brackets `()` for a comprehension, you would create what is called a _generator expression_ and not a tuple.

 These are described in the
 [Generator Expressions section](#generator-expressions) below.